arohit-talari/venturo-electronics-analysis/README.md

 </p>

 **MacBook Air Anchors Revenue — The Product Hierarchy Held Through Every Market Condition**
-- MacBook Air generated **20-21%** of total revenue consistently across all 4 years, all 4 regions, and every market condition — no other product line approaches this revenue concentration.
+- MacBook Air generated **20-21%** of total revenue consistently across all 4 years, all 4 regions, and every market condition.
+No other product line approaches this revenue concentration.
 - The premium tier led the 2025 recovery — MacBook Air (**+80.8%**), Samsung Galaxy S24 (**+77.3%**), and iPhone (**+75.5%**) posted the three highest recovery rates in the catalog, with collective premium AOV rebounding from **$773** in 2024 to **$1,107** in 2025, a **43%** recovery across the tier.
 - Amazon Alexa and Anker Power Bank were the only two products that declined in 2025 — their 2024 trade-down gains reversed as customers returned to premium purchases.